oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

                  servicePort: 8001
        ```

-   - Option 2 of 2: Another option for deploying this sample's Ingresses is to run `kubectl apply -f` on each of the Ingress YAML files that are already included in the sample source `/tmp/mii-sample/ingresses` directory:
+   - Option 2: Run `kubectl apply -f` on each of the Ingress YAML files that are already included in the sample source `/tmp/mii-sample/ingresses` directory:

-      {{%expand "Click here for details." %}}
    ```
    cd /tmp/mii-sample/ingresses
    kubectl apply -f traefik-ingress-sample-domain1-admin-server.yaml